discord-jda/JDA-Website/docs/using-jda/interactions.md

 ![Example Button Styles](https://raw.githubusercontent.com/DV8FromTheWorld/JDA/52377f69d1f3bfba909c51a449ac6b258f606956/assets/wiki/interactions/ButtonExamples.png)

-#### Handling ButtonClickEvent
+#### Handling ButtonInteractionEvent

-When a user presses one of these buttons, you will receive a `ButtonClickEvent` for the respective interaction.
+When a user presses one of these buttons, you will receive a `ButtonInteractionEvent` for the respective interaction.

 Each non-link button requires such an ID in order to be used.